-Found in late summer through fall, maitake mushrooms have been revered for their culinary and medicinal benefits for thousands of years.
-Those legendary benefits are now backed by modern science.
+Found in late summer through fall, maitake mushrooms (Grifola frondosa) have been revered for their culinary and medicinal benefits for thousands of years.
+In this article, you’ll learn how to find, ID, and eat maitake mushrooms.

 We LOVE mushrooms.
 Nope, not the boring button mushrooms you get at the grocery store, but the interesting and indescribably flavorful varieties you can learn to forage in the woods or cultivate in your garden.